 The importance of iron truly can’t be understated.
 Iron plays a key role in the production of hemoglobin, the protein molecule in blood that helps to carry oxygen.
 When your iron levels are too low, your body can’t transport oxygen well at all, leading to a wide collection of side effects and putting you at risk.
+Drinks with iron make it easy to beef up your iron levels in a way that’s fast to consume and quick to absorb by the body.

 It’s also surprisingly easy to be deficient in iron.
 Women, children, vegetarians, vegans, and anyone who gives blood frequently is at particular risk.
 And, while there are plenty of iron rich foods, drinks with iron can be even more useful.